joeshull/what_the_fish_betta/README.md

 Height: rows|
 Depth:  3**

 The *Height* and *Width* give us the number of pixels in each dimension.
-More pixels in each dimension results in a larger picture and higher resolution (pixels per inch) when scale is held constant.
+More pixels in each each dimension give us a larger picure or higher resolution (pixels per inch).

 The *Depth* of 3 gives us three 2D matrices to store the color brightness values for each color (Red, Green, Blue) at each pixel.
 The values can take any value from 0 to 255, and their combinations result in over 16-million colors.